LiITA-LOD/LocalVarieties/Siciliano/README.md

 - The Lemma Bank of Sicilian.
 It consists of a large collection of lemmas, serving as the backbone to achieve interoperability, by linking all those entries in lexical resources and tokens in corpora that point to the same lemma.
 - A Sicilian-Italian lexicon extracted from [wikizziunariu](https://scn.wiktionary.org/wiki/P%C3%A0ggina_principali).
 Data are modelled according to the OntoLex-Lemon model and are provided in Turtle format.
 The RDF version of the glossary includes the linking to the LiIta Knowledge Base.
 The subfolder source contains the same data but in tsv format.
+- The Sicilian Treebank (STB), a small parallel corpus of Sicilian texts, automatically parsed and then manually revised, with Italian translations.
+It includes both contemporary and folkloric materials.
+The treebank is taken from [Universal Dependencies](https://universaldependencies.org); the original files are available in a dedicated [repository](https://github.com/UniversalDependencies/UD_Sicilian-STB/tree/master).

 ## Endpoint
 Data can be queried through the following endpoint: [https://liita.it/sparql](https://liita.it/sparql).